 - Raw milk from grass-fed cows (though some dogs don’t tolerate dairy well, so use caution).

 Veggies like asparagus, broccoli and Brussels sprouts also help melatonin production.
+Calcium helps the body make melatonin.
+So calcium-rich foods like raw meaty bones, sardines and dark green leafy vegetables can also help.

 If your dog likes fruit, good choices are bananas, pineapple and tart cherries (remove the pits first!).
 Just don’t overdo the fruit … because you’ll be feeding too much sugar.
 It’s best given as a melatonin boosting treat!